-- (1) The retailer: - (a) must notify the distributor of retailer planned interruptions and give the distributor all information that the retailer is required to give to a customer under rule 59C(4); and - (b) must do so within the same time period as the retailer is required to notify the customer. - (2) The information to be given by the retailer to the distributor under subrule (1) must also include the NMI and the address of the specific premises affected by the retailer planned interruption. - (3) If a customer contacts the distributor about a retailer planned interruption requested or proposed by the retailer, the distributor must: - (a) refer the customer to the retailer; or - (b) if the customer does not wish to contact the retailer, give the customer the information provided by the retailer under this rule.
+- (1) The retailer: - (a) must notify the distributor of retailer planned interruptions and specify the expected date, time and duration of the retailer planned interruption; and - (b) must provide the notification under paragraph (a) (as applicable): - (i) on the same day the customer provides consent to the retailer under subrule 59C(1); or - (ii) within the same time period as the retailer is required to notify the customer under subrule 59C(2). - (2) The information to be given by the retailer to the distributor under subrule (1) must also include the NMI and the address of the specific premises affected by the retailer planned interruption. - (3) If a customer contacts the distributor about a retailer planned interruption requested or proposed by the retailer, the distributor must: - (a) refer the customer to the retailer; or

+(b) if the customer does not wish to contact the retailer, give the customer the information provided by the retailer under this rule.